Rack Configuration

 group_attribute_name

-The custom attribute that captures group name information (in the form of a comma-separated list) that is returned as part of the SAML access token response.
-The information will be used to auto-create IAM groups and assign the user to those groups.
+The custom attribute in the SAML access token response that represents the user’s group memberships.
+The information will be used to create user groups and assign the user to them.

 To configure the IdP for the silo created above, execute one of the following commands depending on how you want to specify the IdP metadata